Spanish frigate Cristóbal Colón

 Cristóbal Colón is the fifth and last ship of the Álvaro de Bazán-class of air defence frigates entering service with the Spanish Navy.
-The ship is named after Christopher Columbus, the Genoese explorer that claimed the discovery of America in the name of the Crown of Castile.
-It is the most modern ship of the Spanish Navy.
+The ship is named after Christopher Columbus, the Genoese explorer that claimed the discovery of North America in the name of the Crown of Castile.
+It is the most capable and modern warship of the Spanish Navy.

 Operational history

 Cristóbal Colón was ordered on 20 May 2005 and construction started in the Ferrol shipyards on 29 June 2007.
 The ship was launched on 4 November 2010 and commissioned on 23 October 2012.
 The frigate was sponsored by the Infanta Margarita, Duchess of Soria.

 On 9 February 2013, it sailed from its base in Ferrol, in its first navigation out of the Galician waters to set sail for the naval base of Rota, where it arrived on 11 February.
 It began a process of inspection, certification and naval training that ended on the 15 February.
 On 14 February a Sikorsky SH-3 made the first landing on its flight deck.
 On 24 February 2014, she sailed from her base in Ferrol to join the Atalanta anti-piracy operation in Indian waters.

 On 16 March 2014 she relieved Álvaro de Bazán in Djibouti.
 While in port an accidental firing of the 127-mm cannon occurred.
 The shell fell to the sea floor after flying over a hotel and a mosque.
 Spanish diplomatic authorities had to apologize.